Rating

-Trafalgar Square, the largest square in London, is often considered the heart of London.
-Ever since the Middle Ages, Trafalgar Square has been a central meeting place.
-At the middle of the square stands a tall column, a monument honoring admiral Nelson.
+Trafalgar Square, the largest square in London, is often considered the heart of the city.
+Ever since the Middle Ages, this area has been a central meeting place.
+In the middle of the square stands a tall column honoring admiral Nelson.

 Nelson's Column, Trafalgar Square, London